stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-2.md

 excerpt: ''

 ---
 This project is intended to introduce the company of HUVLE.
 Korea based mobile media company which is provided innovative mobile web browser.
-The goal is to cooperate with the advertiser to business companies, as well as build an efficient searching browser for smart phone users.
+The goal is to cooperate with the advertiser to business companies, as well as build an efficient searching browser for smartphone users.

 ![](/images/empty_150.png)